Artesians/TCL/enemy-data/mechanics/enemy-attributes.md

 Monster skill effects can be taunted.
 In general, these skill effects target the same thing that the corresponding monster is also targeting.
 In some cases the target will "snapshot" \(i.e. if the monster changes its target during the effect, the effect will not update\) and in other cases it will not.
 This mechanic will require further testing, it seems to be inconsistent as of now.

 **Discharge** (also known as Black Aura) is an aura that appears around certain enemies.
-The aura was introduce in Patch 2.0 and it was the first aura to be tied to more than one element.
+The aura was introduced in Patch 2.0 and it was the first aura to be tied to more than one element.
 While it is active, a Black Aura will apply the enemy's element in question to the players in-range, dealing elemental DMG.

 ## Mist Bubble